 If they see the value in selling your products, then the time and cost of marketing your products aren’t worth the return.

-While choosing a commissions percentage, you must keep in mind that you aren’t spending less to sell those products through a partner, so the return on investment can still end up being greater than direct sales in many cases.
+While choosing a commission percentage, you must keep in mind that you aren’t spending less to sell those products through a partner, so the return on investment can still end up being greater than direct sales in many cases.
 In addition to the commission, you might also consider offering discounts, gifts, or agreeing to promote their business.

 3. Agree on a Partnership Format